 Lockdown threatens iconic Parisian bistros to disappear

-Bars and restaurants were open even during the Nazi occupation noted Alain Fontaine, a noted Paris chef and owner of Le Mesturet.
+Restaurants and the iconic Parisian bistros were open even during the Nazi occupation noted Alain Fontaine, a noted Paris chef and owner of Le Mesturet.

 The numbers of bistros have dropped alarmingly in the past century from 200,000 in the beginning of the 20th century, a little over 50,000 after the Second World War and 25,000 at the present.
 He dispelled the predictions that over 40% of the businesses would not survive the pandemic.